Tamschi/mdBook-Ayu-for-GitHub/CONTRIBUTING.md

   It's usually fine to use a library to avoid boilerplate, if there's enough documentation so I could replicate it from scratch.

   If you do something custom that's tricky, a link to an explanation of the technique would be nice.
 I'll just ask if this becomes an issue, though.

-### Meta data

-Please add yourself to each copyright holders list of [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) when contributing, or alternatively include a note in your pull request that you intentionally didn't do so.

-Nicknames and entries without email addresses are fine, too.

-For substantial contributions (basically anything more than typo or grammar fixes), feel free to add yourself to the authors list in the user style.
-This explicitly includes documentation changes, testing and bug fixes that just happen to be not much code.